cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/mailchannels.md

 {{</example>}}

-You can find more details about the domain lockdown record and more complex use-cases in MailChannel's [Domain Lockdown DNS record](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-) support article.
+Find more details about the domain lockdown record and more complex use cases in MailChannel's [Domain Lockdown DNS record](https://support.mailchannels.com/hc/en-us/articles/16918954360845-Secure-your-domain-name-against-spoofing-with-Domain-Lockdown-) support article.

 ## SPF support for MailChannels